Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 What is a Shank in Golf?

-A shank in golf, known as a hosel rocket, represents a dreaded misstrike when the ball hits the hosel (the neck/heel where the shaft connects to the clubhead) instead of the clubface, which results in a powerful, low-trajectory type of golf shot that typically shoots between 45 and 90 degrees to the right for right-handed golfers.
+A shank in golf, known as a hosel rocket, represents a dreaded mis-strike when the ball hits the hosel (the part of the club where the shaft connects to the clubhead) instead of the clubface, which results in a powerful, low-trajectory (low height) type of golf shot traveling almost no distance that typically shoots between 45 and 90 degrees to the right for right-handed golfers.

 The golf shank is often a mental hurdle as much as a technical error.
 The player experiences hand and arm tension because they fear hitting the hosel, which results in their swing being disrupted.
 The player develops negative focus through overthinking their swing positions and replaying their past mistakes because their body processes these negative thoughts without awareness.
 The mental pressure causes the swing to move toward the ball, which results in a higher probability of a heel strike because anxiety transforms into a repeated error.